Blasman/Windows-Firewall-Spam-Blocker/README.md

 `ADDITONAL_BPF_FILTER` allows you to set more [BPF filters](https://www.ibm.com/docs/en/qsip/7.4?topic=queries-berkeley-packet-filters).

 `NETWORK_INTERFACE` uses the Npcap network device name.
-Leave this blank to have the app prompt you to select a network device (by friendly Windows name + Npcap name).
+Leave this blank to have the app prompt you to select a network device (by friendly Windows name + Npcap name) that will be saved to config.

 ## Screenshots